-A discussion and review of the top scholarship programs, grants, and financial-aid programs
+A discussion and review of the most important scholarship programs, grants, and financial-aid programs

 Scholarship Programs, Grants, and Financial-Aid sponsored by |

 Unfortunately many scholarships, grants, and financial-aid go unclaimed each year because too many high-schools and colleges place the interests of advertisers and membership organizations they receive fees from ahead of the interests of students.
 Consequently, many students who rely upon guidence departments are steered towards particular channels or away from far more beneficial scholarship programs.

 Unclaimed scholarships, grants, and financial-aid are a reality and fact.
 Students are best advised to use their own independent resources and searches online for optimum scholarship programs, scholarship resources, and grant funding opportunities.
 Unclaimed scholarships, grants, and financial-aid represent millions of unused, wasted, financial-aid dollars each year.

 Scholarship Programs for Moms, Women, and Single mothers

 We understand the unique set of financial-aid obstacles facing moms returning to school, women seeking to climb the corporate ladder and needing that extra degree, and we understand the constant struggles faced by single parents, and single moms.
 We sponsor scholarship programs, grants, and financial-aid opportunities for moms, women, and single parents, as well as single mothers.

 Unique Scholarship Programs for Moms, Women, Single mothers.